thomasWeise/oa/performance/statistics/metrics/README.md

 If we want to investigate the total runtime consumed, we may present the following statistics:

 - "$\meanTotalMS$" is the arithmetic mean of the total time consumed by each run, measured in milliseconds.
-- "$\geomeanTotalMS$" is the geometric mean of the total time consumed by each run, measured in milliseconds.